-In order to encourage construction of energy efficient building practices, the Planning & Development Services department shall prepare adjustments to their fee schedule to reduce building permit fees and mechanical permit fees for projects that meet certain criteria for energy efficiency.
-Fees shall be reduced based on a schedule substantially similar to the following:
+In order to encourage construction of energy efficient building practices, PDS shall implement a pilot program to reduce building permit fees and mechanical permit fees by approximately 50% for projects that meet certain criteria for energy efficiency.
+To comply with the terms of the EECBG grant, fees should be reduced only if structures can meet defined targets for energy efficient construction.